Our Verdict

 Common questions about this comparison

-The EF ECOFLOW DELTA 2 is better for large home backup as its 1024Wh capacity is expandable up to 3000Wh with extra batteries.
-The Anker C1000 has a fixed 1056Wh capacity, suitable for moderate use.
+Only the EF ECOFLOW DELTA 2 offers expandability, allowing its 1024Wh capacity to increase up to 3000Wh with additional battery units.
+The Anker SOLIX C1000 has a fixed 1056Wh capacity.

-What's the main difference in AC charging speed?
+What is the difference in solar charging capabilities?

-The Anker SOLIX C1000 supports a higher 600W solar input, allowing it to recharge faster using solar panels (full charge in 1.8 hours).
-The EF ECOFLOW DELTA 2 has a 500W max solar input, making Anker more efficient for off-grid solar recharging.
+The Anker SOLIX C1000 supports a higher 600W max solar input, allowing for faster solar recharging.
+The EcoFlow DELTA 2 has a 500W max solar input.

 Explore Other Categories